★★★★★ Based on 100+ reviewsHut-to-Hut Hiking Tour

 Itinerary

-Leave the touristy trails behind and uncover the rich history behind Iceland's iconic landscapes on this 6-day hiking tour!
-Explore a spectacular mix of natural landmarks, ranging from geysers and colorful rhyolite mountains to timeless glaciers, while learning about their legacy from a seasoned local guide.
+Leave the touristy trails behind and uncover the rich history behind Iceland's iconic landscapes on this 6-day hiking tour Explore a spectacular mix of natural landmarks, ranging from geysers and colorful rhyolite mountains to timeless glaciers, while learning about their legacy from a seasoned local guide.
 Spend your time off the trails unwinding in scenic mountain huts, chilling in saunas, and tasting traditional Icelandic delicacies.

 Pick-up time: 10 am (10:00)Meeting location: BSI Bus Terminal in Reykjavik

 Your guide will pick you up at 10 am at the BSI bus terminal in Reykjavik and drive to Thingvellir national park where we will take a walk and explore the Mid-Atlantic Rift, and learn about the history of Iceland.
 After that we head on to Efstidalur farm and restaurant where we eat dinner in a barn and have a culinary introduction from the farmers.
-After a good meal, drive to Geysir geothermal area and witness the geysers erupting boiling hot water high up in the air!
-Finally we head into the wilderness of the highlands and drive to our first hut.
+After a good meal, drive to Geysir geothermal area and witness the geysers erupting boiling hot water high up in the air Finally we head into the wilderness of the highlands and drive to our first hut.

 Meals: Lunch and dinnerAccommodation: Hut